philipmendels/use-flexible-undo/README.md

           <div
             key={id}
             // We need to recalculate the index due to the reversal.
-            // Alternatively use timeTravelById if you do not care about
+            // Or you can use 'timeTravelById' if you do not care about
-            // the lookup cost
+            // the lookup cost.
             onClick={() => timeTravel(stack.length - 1 - index)}
             className={getStackItemStyle({
               active: id === currentPosition.actionId,